ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 You have 30 days to activate the VMs.

-For more information on ordering Windows Server 2016 licenses, see [Get started with Windows Server 2016](https://docs.microsoft.com/en-us/windows-server/get-started/server-basics){:external}.
+For more information about ordering Windows Server 2016 licenses, see [Get started with Windows Server 2016](https://docs.microsoft.com/en-us/windows-server/get-started/server-basics){:external}.

-## Services settings (NSX-V only)
+## Services settings
 {: #vc_orderinginstance-addon-services}

-When you order a vCenter Server with NSX-V instance, you can also order add-on services.
-For more information about the services, see [Available services for vCenter Server instances](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_addingremovingservices#available-services-for-vcenter-server-instances).
+When you order a vCenter Server instance, you can also order add-on services.
+For more information about the services, see [Available services for vCenter Server instances](/docs/vmwaresolutions?topic=vmware-solutions-vc_addingremovingservices#vc_addingremovingservices-available-services).

 A 12-month commitment is required when you order the VMware HCX service.
 {:note}